franiglesias/flowapowa-ts-kata/README.md

 Add the provided `pre-commit` hook to allow **git** to run the all the _flowapowa_ tests before sending the commit.
 If the commit breaks the tests it will notify you, and it will stop the commit.
 Alternatively, you can use the [LimitedWIP plugin](https://plugins.jetbrains.com/plugin/7655-limited-wip).

-Run this from the root of the `trainings` project to copy the hook to the `.git/hooks` folder.
+Run this from the root of the project to copy the hook to the `.git/hooks` folder.
 It will overwrite your existing pre-commit script if any.

 ```bash
 cp hooks/pre-commit .git/hooks/pre-commit